Made with homemade strawberry jam and an easy-to-prep dough, these Strawberry Breakfast Tarts are way more delicious than regular old Pop-Tarts!

 Hand Pie Dough

 - In a large bowl, whisk together flour, sugar, and salt.
 Using a pastry blender or your fingers, cut in butter until the mixture resembles fine crumbs.
 Stir in eggs.
-Sprinkle 1 Tbsp of the milk over part of the flour mixture; toss with a fork.
+Sprinkle 1 tablespoon of the milk over part of the flour mixture; toss with a fork.
 Push moistened pastry to side of bowl.
 Repeat moistening flour mixture, gradually adding milk until mixture begins to come together.
 You may not need to use all the milk.

 - Gather pastry into a ball, kneading gently just until it holds together.
 Divide dough into fourths and form four balls.
 Cover with plastic wrap until dough is easy to handle (up to 1 hour)

-- Pre-heat oven to 375 degrees and line two large baking sheets with parchment paper.
+- Preheat oven to 375 degrees and line two large baking sheets with parchment paper.
 On a lightly floured surface, roll each pastry ball into a 9x8-inch rectangle and then cut the rectangle into four 4 ½x4-inch rectangles.

 - Brush edges of dough with additional milk.
-Spoon 1 well-rounded Tbsp of strawberry jam onto half of each rectangle and then fold the other half over the filling.
+Spoon 1 well-rounded tablespoon of strawberry jam onto half of each rectangle and then fold the other half over the filling.
 Seal edges with a fork and prick tops.
 Place on baking sheet and brush with additional milk.

 - Bake 20-25 minutes, until tarts are turning golden.
 Remove and cool on metal racks.